-Bob Richey is entering his second season as head coach of the Furman men’s basketball team and his eighth as part of the program.
+Bob Richey recently completed his second season as head coach of the Furman men’s basketball team and his eighth as part of the program.

-In his first season as head coach, Richey guided the Paladins to school record-tying 23-win season that included a school-record 22 regular season victories.
-Under his leadership, Furman placed three players on All-Southern Conference teams while setting a new school standard by winning 65 games over the last three seasons.
-The 2018 senior class ranked second in Furman history with 76 wins over their four years in the program.
+In his first season as head coach in 2017-18, Richey guided the Paladins to school record-tying 23-win season that included a then school-record 22 regular season victories.
+Under his leadership, Furman placed three players on All-Southern Conference teams and the 2018 senior class finished their careers with 76, now third best in school history.

 Guard Devin Sibley earned first team All-SoCon honors, while forward Matt Rafferty and guard Daniel Fowler garnered second team all-league accolades.
 The Paladins ranked second in the SoCon averaging 79.4 points per game and ranked third in scoring defense at 68.5 points per contest.
 Furman posted a 13-3 home record at Timmons Arena, including a 7-2 mark against SoCon opposition.

 “I am excited to have Bob Richey as the face of the Furman program moving forward,” said Furman Athletics Director Mike Buddie, at the time of Richey's hiring.
 “The trajectory of our program is due in large part to Bob’s efforts and I know that trajectory will continue in the right direction.
 After a record-setting season, to be able to maintain continuity is fantastic.
 Bob is well qualified and will continue to run a program that will make the Furman family extremely proud.”